top of page

 Product Liability and Defective Firearms

 Manufacturers generally have a duty to produce reasonably safe products.
-When an alleged firearm defect causes injury, individuals may have legal rights under applicable product liability laws.
+When a firearm defect causes injury, individuals may have legal rights under applicable product liability laws.

 • defective design